-We allow the MPS bond dimension of the resulting state to grow up to $\chi=512$.
+Importantly, at this system size we are able to follow the state exactly without truncating the TEBD bond dimension.
 Projective measurements were implemented in the MPS framework using standard techniques~\cite{Stoudenmire_2010,Ferris_2012}.
-To extract the SRE values from the MPS, we employ the algorithm introduced in~\cite{Lami_2023}, which involves extracting samples of Pauli strings and leveraging the outcomes to form a statistical estimator for the SRE.
-Here, we sample $10^3$ Pauli strings per time step.
+The SREs of this simulation are evaluated using the perfect sampling algorithm~\cite{Lami_2023}, using a sampling of $10^3$ Pauli strings.

-In Fig.~\ref{f:MPS_vs_ICCR}, we represent the values of the SRE densities $m_{1,2}$ obtained with the two approaches, for two different values of the projective measurements density $p=0.1$ and $p=0.22$.
-For both values, we average $m_n$ over $30$ random realizations of the circuit.
-We observe an excellent agreement between the two approaches in the phase $p>p_c$, while in the phase $p<p_c$, the approximate ICCR method appears to systematically underestimate the MPS results, albeit with a small discrepancy.
-Moreover, this discrepancy cannot affect the conclusions regarding the presence of extensive non-stabilizerness at $p<p_c$ (see Fig.~\ref{f:phase_trans}), given that ICCR indeed seems to underestimate the long-time non-stabilizerness.
+In Fig.~\ref{f:MPS_vs_ICCR}, we present the values of the SRE density $m_2$ obtained with the two approaches~\footnote{For this comparison, we adopted the same trajectories (i.e., the same choices of Clifford gates and measurement outcomes) in the two methods.}, for two different values of the projective measurements density $p=0.1$ and $p=0.22$.
+We observe an excellent agreement in the phase $p>p_c$ already with a product-state ansatz ($\chi=1$), while in the phase $p<p_c$ we require a larger bond dimension to obtain matching values.
+This shows that the ICCR estimates are unbiased, and they will converge to the exact SREs when using a large enough bond dimension.
+As observed previously, also in this case the values obtained at small $\chi$ appear to lower bound the exact ones.